 Instructions

-• Spread the hazelnuts on a rimmed baking sheet in a single layer and toast them in the oven until they’ve browned a little and the skins are blistered a bit, about 12 minutes.
+- Spread the 1 cup hazelnuts on a rimmed baking sheet in a single layer and toast them in the oven until they’ve browned a little and the skins are blistered a bit, about 12 minutes.

-• Wrap the hazelnuts in a kitchen towel and rub vigorously to remove as many of the loose skins as possible.
+- Wrap the hazelnuts in a kitchen towel and rub vigorously to remove as much of the loose skins as possible.
 (Some skin will inevitably cling to the nuts.
 It’s okay.
 Doesn't have to be perfect.)
 Let cool completely.

-• Melt the chocolate in a saucepan over gently simmering water or in the microwave.
+- Melt the 12 ounces quality milk chocolate bars in a bowl set over a saucepan of gently simmering water or in the microwave at 15-second bursts.
 Stir until smooth.
 Let cool completely.

 Notes